RichardLitt/open-source-protocol/README.md

 * `os:rcs_type` - This should be the name of the revision control system used, for instance Git, Mercurial, Bazaar.
 * `os:src` - This is the repository url that can be used to obtain a copy of the source.

+If there's separate custom code for a server (for example, a server written using [node.js](https://nodejs.org)), and the code for which doesn't include the website content source as a submodule or mention it in some other way, then the tags `os:server:*` can be used to separately specify the server code.
+Here \* denotes all the other os:* tag subtypes specified in this document.

 This is not a place to link to code that is described on your website; rather, this is for the code _for the actual website_.
 That way, if anyone reading your website sees an error - a spelling mistake, broken CSS, etc. - or something they want to examine - a cool paralax library, etc. - they can quickly fetch the source code.

 The `os` protocol is loosely based on the [Open Graph protocol](http://ogp.me/), which in turn is based on [RDFa](https://en.wikipedia.org/wiki/RDFa). `os` stands for "open source".